 Regarding the health issues the maternal mortality (MMR at 2.9 per 1000 ), still birth rate at 17%, low birth rate at 20%, and also the anemia at 70% for the woman are the main problems that should be solved.
 Health problems are feeded also by poor infrastructure namely lack of transportation where only 85 out of 164 habitations are connected with roads and bus facilities which influences people’s access to health services.
 The existing facilities in PHCs can only undertake normal deliveries, and for critical cases are referred to hospitals in Kallakurichi, Salem etc, which is about 2 hrs journey.

-Educational issues are characterized by a school dropout at 25% against the district average at 17.95%; 18% of children not even enroll at school and the literacy rate is 24% against the district average at 72%.
+Educational issues are characterized by a school dropout at 25% against the district average at 17.95%; 18% of children not even enrol at the school and the literacy rate is 24% against the district average at 72%.
 Literacy rate show, moreover, a more dramatic situation for little girls because of a still active gender discrimination.
-Causes of this phenomena is given by teacher absenteeism, migratory pattern among parents, quality education, limited community ownership towards formal education system, girl children drop out, low accessibility to hostel facilities and also high irregularity and corruption within the education system.
+Causes of this phenomena are given by teacher absenteeism, the migratory pattern among parents, quality education, limited community ownership towards formal education system, girl children drop out, low accessibility to hostel facilities and also high irregularity and corruption within the education system.

 Transportation coast and the absence of Institutional mechanisms to sell agricultural commodity directly in the regional market cause issues within people’s livelihood standards.
-More than 80 % of areas are cultivated under rainfed farming and 87.8% are constituted by small and marginal farmers.
-Exploitative interest rates by money lenders and middle man eludes better price of the products produced by the farmers.
+More than 80 % of areas are cultivated under rainfed farming and 87.8% is constituted by small and marginal farmers.
+Exploitative interest rates by money lenders and middleman elude better price of the products produced by the farmers.
 Moreover, due to water and fodder scarcity, managing livestock and cultivated area are always vulnerable.